 A brand is not for everyone, it’s the universal truth.
 One cannot please everyone on the planet.

 Your company will have unique values and cultural aspects that define who you are and which will shape your work environment.
 Understanding this is vital when you set out for your employer branding.
+Like Tesla, when we hear it we understand the company stands for EVs, cleaner automobiles and AI.

 2) Not knowing who you’re looking for.